21 Ways Pets Can Help With Depression and Anxiety

 Pets Give Us Something to Look Forward To

-The love and attention that animals give us, give one something to look forward to.
-That sense of being needed helps to mitigate depressed feelings.
+The love and attention that animals give us, give us something to look forward to.
+That sense of being needed helps to mitigate the symptoms of depression.

 Improves Movement and Coordination